 Center for Independent Living Core Services

-As a Center for Independent Living, SCIL staff work to achieve positive change in the community, state or nation for today and tomorrow through four core services.
-These four services represent the heart of the independent living philosophy with the concept of “consumer or client control” which guides the programs and services we offer consumers.
+As a Center for Independent Living, SCIL staff work to achieve positive change in the community, state, or nation for today and tomorrow through five core services.
+These five services represent the heart of the independent living philosophy with the concept of “consumer or client control” which guides the programs and services we offer consumers.
 Individual control means that people with disabilities know their own needs best and have the right to make decisions regarding their daily lives.

 1. Individual and Systems Advocacy

 SCIL provides training for people with disabilities to self-advocate for their own needs.
 In addition, staff advocate on local, state, and national levels for more effective legislation, programs and services, and increased accessibility for all people with disabilities.

 - Individual Advocacy

 Do you know your rights?
 The independent living philosophy promotes self-advocacy.
 Many individuals will have personal situations where advocacy is called for.
 At SCIL we teach the skills needed and provide the tools for individuals to become their own advocates.
 Let us assist you in understanding disability laws and effective ways to be a self-advocate when faced with obstacles or discrimination.

 Systems advocacy means focusing our center’s advocacy efforts on broad issues that will affect large numbers of people with disabilities, both in the present and in the future.
 SCIL participates in local, state, and national groups to promote legislation that will create equal opportunities for people with disabilities.
 We also examine policies, architectural environments, education and employment atmospheres for people with disabilities; and work to create effective changes where needed for full participation by individuals with disabilities.

 SCIL advocates on public policy at the federal, state, and local levels with a focus to ensure that any policy created will support and protect individuals with disabilities and encourages a more inclusive society for all people.
 We work to engage community members and provide people with disabilities the tools to advocate for themselves and others.